 Ingrid Pollard doesn’t mince her words.
 She is direct and precise in conversation, and will speak up if she doesn’t agree with something.
 Born in Georgetown, Guyana, she grew up in London and has worked in the UK as an artist and photographer since the 1980s.
 Early in her career, she worked at a women’s screen printing collective next door to Spare Rib magazine, and was part of a group of British artists who championed black creative practice.
 Through her involvement in the ever-expanding DIY scene, she began to photograph the work of actors, dancers, writers and theatre companies, building an evocative portrait of a marginalized community beyond the mainstream.

 Pollard has an ongoing interest in the English landscape and coastline, raising politically charged questions in her work about the hidden histories of the rural and its colonial relationship to Africa and the Caribbean.
-She questions the social constructs of Britishness, and well as the notion of home and belonging, and often works with local communities to build her investigations into these themes.
+She questions the social constructs of Britishness, as well as the notion of home and belonging, and often works with local communities to build her investigations into these themes.
 She has exhibited her work everywhere from the Hayward Gallery to the V&A, and held residencies at numerous organisations around the UK.

 Could you describe your experience of working as an artist during the 1980s?
 What were some of the challenges and the rewards that you faced?